-Similarly to the sites in operation, the valuation of the other sites, considered a multi-year (2023-2031) DCF model, with a terminal value calculation, considering a long-term growth rate assumption.
+Similarly to the sites in operation, the valuation of the other sites, considered a DCF model, with a terminal value calculation, considering a long-term growth rate assumption.
 Management considered the planned development of such sites, and included costs to development within the cash flow projections, based on recent quotations obtained.
 The model also considers a discount rate of 13.35% and long-term growth rate of 2%.